skittree/bewiseai-test/README.md

 ## Installation steps

-Make sure to have [Docker](https://www.docker.com) available and installed on your local machine before setup.
+Make sure to have [Docker](https://www.docker.com) installed and running on your local machine before setup.

 1. Clone the repository to a local machine
 ```bash
 git clone https://github.com/skittree/bewiseai-test.git
 ```

-2. Create the `.env` file in the root directory from `.env.template` to store your configuration parameters for the API.
+1. Create the `.env` file in the root directory from `.env.template` to store your configuration parameters for the API.

 ```dotenv
 QUESTION_LIMIT=500